 Millions of connected implant devices constantly collect data from patients around the world.
 And yet healthcare providers often struggle to extract timely and actionable insights into patients’ wellbeing and make proactive interventions.
 Medtronic, the largest global medical device company, chose OutSystems to build FocusOn™, a remote monitoring and triaging platform for cardiac conditions that saves clinical staff time and ensures better outcomes for patients.

 80% less data for health care professionals to review

 “We wanted a secure platform that would allow us to build the capabilities we needed quickly and easily—and that’s what OutSystems offers.”

 A New Platform for Life-Saving Heart Monitoring

 Challenge - Medtronic is no stranger to healthcare innovation.
 From a humble start as a medical equipment repair shop in 1949, it rapidly rose to the forefront of the industry, creating the world’s first external battery-powered pacemaker in 1957 and continuously developing new devices and therapies ever since.
-Today, Medtronic offers technologies such as implantable drug delivery systems, spinal implants, automated insulin pumps, and other devices that support treatment for over 70 chronic conditions.
+Today, Medtronic offers technologies such as implantable cardiac devices, spinal implants, automated insulin pumps, and other devices that support treatment for over 70 chronic conditions.